 The nSTRIDE® APS Kit is a cell-concentration system that reduces pain and inflammation in the knee through a knee injection.
 It functions by isolating anti-inflammatory cytokines and anabolic growth factors from whole blood so that they can be reintroduced to the body at the site of inflammation and pain.
 There is evidence that it can provide sustained pain relief for more than 18 months.
 The system was developed in response to the treatment gap.

 Unlike surgery, nSTRIDE® is a rapid procedure from which there is little recovery time.
 Blood is taken from your arm and then processed through multiple steps during the following hour.
 The final product of the processing is introduced to the knee by injection.
 You can go home within an hour.

 15% of people over 45 years of age suffer from symptomatic knee arthritis.
 Despite participating in non-operative management programmes, one-quarter of this group find walking difficult.
 A significant number of arthritic knee sufferers will have difficulty walking.
-Family doctors (GPs), physiotherapists and surgeons can give advice to patients in the treatment gap.
+Family doctors (GPs), physiotherapists and surgeons can advise patients in the treatment gap.
 A broad spectrum of options beginning with non-surgical treatments and through to surgical procedures are available, before ultimately resorting to a knee replacement.

 If you have a disability due to knee pain despite treatment and have been told “your knee is not ready for knee replacement,” then you are in the treatment gap.
 The treatment gap is defined as the time spent between when the non-surgical treatment stops working and when your knee is suitable for joint replacement.